-Six national bodies have participated in the WG 23 meetings this year:, Canada, Italy, Spain, Switzerland, UK, and the USA, as well as several liaisons.
+Six national bodies have participated in the WG 23 meetings this year: Canada, Italy, Spain, Switzerland, UK, and the USA, as well as several liaisons.

 Over the last several years WG 23 has made Web conferencing capabilities available for those that are finding it difficult to travel.
-At a typical face-to-face WG 23, one-third to one-half of all participates are remote, but still participate meaningfully in the meeting.
-WG 23 finds that mixed-mode meetings work well in developing technical content.
+At a typical face-to-face WG 23, one-third to one-half of all participates were remote, but still participate meaningfully in the meeting.
+The COVID pandemic changed this, however, and all WG 23 meetings have been virtual (Zoom).

 WG 23 would like to thank ISO for the Web conferencing support.
-With the world-wide pandemic, WG 23 is holding all meetings virtually but may move back to in-person meetings for meetings that require larger group discussions.